Cloth ISBN: 9781503610583

 Marcello Musto is Associate Professor of Sociology at York University.
-He has published in more than twenty languages.
 His most recent books are Another Marx: Early Manuscripts to the International (2018) and, as editor, The Marx Revival: Key Concepts and New Critical Interpretations (2020).

 "Marcello Musto, arguably the greatest connoisseur of Marx's life, offers us one revelation after another.
 Whereas many have understood the period after the Paris Commune as a time of divulgation and implementation of his already established political doctrine, Musto instead brilliantly demonstrates that Marx spent these years opening new and important theoretical horizons upon which we must meditate in order not to remain 'Marxists' against Marx himself!"

 —Étienne Balibar, author of The Philosophy of Marx

 "Marcello Musto's work is essential for his analysis of Marx's life and thought.
 In this book, Musto focuses on Marx's inquiries in his final years.
 The anthropological manuscripts, the studies on the transformation of property, and the criticism of colonialism written in this period are striking.
 Musto takes us by the hand and invites us to discover a new Marx."